Director, Student Administration

 Where a person declines to return the award documentation to QUT, or continues to make reference to holding the award, the University may publish on the QUT website or other appropriate place, a notice that the award has been revoked.

-Refer to Appendix 3 Schedule of Authorities and Delegations (C135)
+Refer to Register of Authorities and Delegations (C135) (QUT staff access only)